infracost/infracost/README.md

 This does not supports estimates for:
   * any costs that are not specified in the Terraform configuration, e.g. S3 storage costs, data out costs.
-  * Windows EC2 instances, Linux is assumed as a lookup is needed to find the OS of AMIs.
+  * Non-Linux EC2 instances such as Windows and RHEL, a lookup is needed to find the OS of AMIs.

 This is an early stage project, pull requests to add resources/fix bugs are welcome.